 Help Remember the Patriots from our Communities The Greene County Veterans Council is supporting the effort to build an Educational Center near the Vietnam Wall Memorial in Washington, D.C.
 Families are asked to compile a photo history of a Vietnam veteran that can be displayed in the center once it is built.
 The families can bring the photo history to the Veterans Affairs Office in Waynesburg, or to the Veterans Council.
 Families need to also note that any photo history would not be returned but would be kept on display at the Education Center.

-Click here for the Education Center flyer or go to: www.vvmf.org (Vietnam Veterans Memorial Fund).
+Visit www.vvmf.org (Vietnam Veterans Memorial Fund website).
 For additional information or questions, please contact the Veterans Affairs Office at 724-852-5275.

 Veterans Education Opportunities:

 A comprehensive resource that provides Veterans with tons of information about using the money awarded to them by the GI Bill to help pursue a university education.
 It contains a database that allows our service men and women to search for Online Schools & Colleges.